GBrachetta/Parfumier/README.md

 ## Introduction

+This app lets users discover perfumes and types of perfumes, learn about them and see what they look like.

+It also allows them to register, log in, leave reviews on them and read reviews written by other users.

+The app also gives administrators to possibility to add new perfumes, types of perfumes, edit their contents, images and delete them.

 I love fragrances and always wished to have an app allowing me to save my perfumes, share reviews and be able to connect with other perfume lovers.

-This is the result of this passion.
+Parfumier is the result of that passion.

 Please send me a message if you would like to be an administrator and so be able to enter, edit and deal with perfumes.

-If you are a visitor, please log in and share your comments on the perfumes in our databse.
+If you are a visitor, please log in and share your comments on the perfumes in the databse.

 ## UX

 ### Who is this website for

-This website is intended for all pefume lovers, people curious about perfumes, or people wishing to exchange comments, reviews and experiences around perfumes.
+This website is intended for all fragrance lovers, people curious about perfumes, or people wishing to exchange comments, reviews and experiences around perfumes.

 ### Who are the primary target groups

-People from all ages and origins, people wishing to discover new fragrances, to make a purchase and be informed before that.
+People from all backgrounds and origins, people wishing to discover new fragrances, to make a purchase and be informed before that.

-### What is it that they (the users) want to achieve
+### What is it that they want to achieve

-Users want to learn about perfumes, get informed and read opinions from other users.
+Users want to learn about perfumes, be informed and read opinions from other users.

 Users want also to be able to leave a review to collaborate with the database.

 ### How is my project the best way to help them achieve those things

 The app is flexible and intuitive.

-To the administrators it gives all the possibilities to interact with the database and so admins can edit all documents.
+To the administrators it gives all the possibilities to interact with the database and so they can edit all documents.

-It is worth mentioning that the only limitation admins have is to delete documents not created by themselves, i.e. admins can edit types or perfumes, but won't be able to delete a record created by another admin.
+It is worth mentioning that the only limitation admins have is deleting documents not created by themselves, i.e. admins can edit types or perfumes, but won't be able to delete a record created by another admin.

-A non-admin user will be able to browse and interact with all information in the database and add reviews or comments on the documents, plus be able to edit those interactions.
+A non-admin, registered user will be able to browse and interact with all information in the database, add reviews or comments on the documents and edit their posts.
 Users can edit all information related to their account, including their profile picture, and request a password reset.

-To make all interaction as clear as possible, buttons are available only when they are available to the permissions of the user or admin.
+To make all interaction as clear as possible, buttons are available only when they are permitted to the privileges of a registered user or admin.

-Basic buttons are still visible in all instances, but attemptin to interact with some of the functions will redirect users to the route requiring them either to log in or register.
+Basic buttons are still visible in all instances, but attempting to interact with some of the functions will redirect users to the route requiring them either to log in or register.

-No anonymous writting to the database is permitter by the app.
+No anonymous writing to the database is permitted by the app.

 ### How do users achieve each of the following goals

 After users log in, they can edit their account, add reviews, edit them, delete them and even delete their account.

 Admins can add perfumes, types, and edit them.

 Admins can also add or change perfume pictures.

-Not logged visitors can see all information in the database.
+Unregistered visitors can see all information in the database.

-Admins can delete perfumes except if they are not the creators of the record.
+Admins can delete perfumes only if they are the creators of the record.
 They can still edit their content.

 Users and admins can request a password reset link to be sent to their email account.

 Users and admins can upload an avatar or picture, and change it at any time.

 ## Project Goals